Ladies and gentlemen, I present my new wedding photography camera for the 2019 wedding season and beyond. The brand new Fujifilm X-T3!

 My back story with Fujifilm Camera’s

-I have been a Fujifilm user since March 2016, starting out with the gorgeous little Fujifilm X100T and shooting a wedding with it only a couple of weeks later.
+I started my Fuji journey with the gorgeous little Fujifilm X100T and integrated it into my wedding camera kit at wedidngs only a couple of weeks later.

 Before then, I had been a Nikon photographer way back since 2002.
 But the Fujifilm X100T had turned my head towards their mirrorless range and I was completely in love.
 It made me start thinking of an alternative.